k4ml/k4ml/README.md

 ### Hi there 👋

-These days I spent most of the time lepaking at these places:-
+These days I spent most of the time sharing my thought at these places:-

 - https://dev.to/k4ml
 - https://kamal.koditi.my